|

 the View menu, select the Page break preview option.

-Excel gives you a message that informs you, that you may move the page
+Excel gives you a message to inform you that you may move the page

 If